-- There is a clear vision and direction that is focussed on school improvement. - There is open and effective communication between staff and Governors so that everyone is clear about their role in the school. - The School Improvement Plan leads to effective action in terms of learning and teaching. - Planned monitoring activities (including those by Subject Leaders) inform School Self-Evaluation. - Funding is well-used to support areas for development and improvement and sustains best practice. - Workload issues are discussed and managed well to maintain good staff morale. - Teachers and TAs are enabled to work together in the school day to collaborate on personalised professional development in relation to learning and teaching. - Everyone is encouraged to see themselves as both a leader and a follower, so that responsibility is shared and distributed among the whole staff team.
+- There is a clear vision and direction that is focussed on school improvement. - There is open and effective communication between staff and Governors so that everyone is clear about their role in the school. - The School Improvement Plan leads to effective action in terms of learning and teaching. - Planned monitoring activities (including those by Subject Leaders) inform School Self-Evaluation. - Funding is well-used to support areas for development and improvement and sustains best practice. - Workload issues are discussed and managed well to maintain good staff morale. - Subject leaders have regular, dedicated subject leadership time to enable them to manage their subject effectively. - Teachers and TAs are enabled to work together in the school day to collaborate on personalised professional development in relation to learning and teaching. - Everyone is encouraged to see themselves as both a leader and a follower, so that responsibility is shared and distributed among the whole staff team.